topcoder-platform/tc-project-service/README.md

          <details><summary>Click to see details about minimal docker-compose</summary>
          <br>

-         *Use this docker-compose if you only want to test and modify code of Project Service and you don't need Elasticsearch (ES) to work.*
+         *Use this docker-compose for a minimal setup when you only need the database and mock service for basic Project Service development.*

          Run, in the project root folder:
          ```bash